• FB

 Can I use All-Purpose Flour?

-Since bread flour is so hard to find (I’m feeling that pain too), grab some Vital Wheat Gluten and make your own bread flour using your AP Flour.
+If bread flour is hard to find, grab some Vital Wheat Gluten and make your bread flour using your AP Flour.

 I have the formula on my blog.
 Check out this post on how to make your own bread flour.